yagoestevez/fcc-metric-imperial-converter/README.md

 All tests passed.
 Both client and server working as expected.

+#### Try it out!

+If you want to try the converter, open [this link on Glitch](https://yagoestevez-metric-imperial-converter.glitch.me/).

 ##### User Stories
 1. I will help prevent the client from trying to guess(sniff) the MIME type.
 2. I will prevent cross-site scripting (XSS) attacks.